 Services are available to all students at no cost whether you have previously met with the YES Counselor at your school or not.

-Delaney Knottnerus and Cailyn Griffith are offering a 16-week virtual class based on DBT coping skills that is open to students, parents and caregivers, staff and community members.
-Click below to access past recordings, handouts and to register for future live webisodes.
+YES counselors Delaney Knottnerus and Cailyn Griffith are offering a 16-week virtual class based on Dialectical Behavioral Health Therapy (DBT) coping skills that is open to students, parents and caregivers, staff and community members.
+Click below to access recordings and handouts.

 A three-hour intervention class that teaches youth and their parents/caregivers about the impact of substance use, including nicotine, alcohol, cannabis and other substances.
 The class is open to the community and is FREE.